-We are focusing our research and development efforts in our strategic growth markets, namely new programming technology and automated programming systems for the manufacturing environment.
-We continue to focus on extending the capabilities and support for our FlashCORE architecture, and the ProLINE-RoadRunner, FLX, PS and FlashPAK product lines.
+We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, automated programming systems for the manufacturing environment and software tools for design engineers.
+We continue to focus on extending the capabilities and support for our FlashCORE architecture, and the RoadRunner, FLX, PS and FlashPAK product lines.
 Our applications innovation strategy provides complete solutions to target customer's business problems.
 These solutions generally have a larger software element, may involve third-party components, and in many cases will be developed or customized to address the specific requirements of individual customers.
 We believe by adding these features to our strategic product platforms, we will continue to set ourselves apart from other product suppliers and elevate our relationships with our customers to a partner level.
+Our acquisition of software technology in April of 2011, which we now call Azido, was considered a foundational technology for Data I/O, as we use the software in the development of our programming technology to combine with other solutions and for potential commercialization as a tool itself.

-Our customer focus has been on strategic high volume manufacturers in key market segments like wireless, automotive, industrial controls and programming centers and supporting NAND Flash and microcontrollers on our newer products to gain new accounts.
+Our customer focus has been on strategic high volume manufacturers in key market segments like wireless, automotive, industrial controls and programming centers and supporting NAND Flash, like e-MMC, and microcontrollers on our newer products to gain new accounts.
 We continued to expand our China operations to take advantage of the growth of manufacturing in China and to operate close to our customers.
-In August 2010, we added Dr. Qinghua (Ching) Ma to our management team as General Manager of Data I/O China.

 We continued to address the effectiveness of our sales and marketing organization and sales channels by adding and changing channels and by providing all of our channel partners with extensive product and sales training.
 We recognized the need to diversify our customer base and are continuing to take steps to broaden and improve our channels of distribution and representation to reach a greater number of customers.
-We believe these channel changes helped us grow our business more rapidly, both by adding new customers and increasing penetration of existing accounts.
+We believe these channel changes will help us grow our business more rapidly, both by adding new customers and increasing penetration of existing accounts.